OWASP/owasp-mastg/Document/0x04d-Security-Testing-SDLC.md

 Depending on the maturity of the organisation, or development team, the deployment pipeline can be very sophisticated.
 In it's simplest form, the deployment pipeline consists of a commit phase.
 The commit phase commonly runs simple compiler checks, the unit tests suite, as well as creates a deployable artefact of the application which is called release candidate.
 A release candidate is the latest version of changes that has been checked into the trunk of the versioning control system and will be evaluated by the deployment pipeline to verify if it is in-line with the established standards to be potentially deployed to production.

 The commit phase is designed to provide instant feedback to developers and as such is run on every commit to the trunk.
 Because of that, certain time constraints exists.
-Typically, the commit phase should run within 5 minutes, but in any case, shouldn't take longer than 10 minutes to complete.
+Typically, the commit phase should run within five minutes, but in any case, shouldn't take longer than 10 minutes to complete.
 This time constraint is quite challenging in the security context, as many of the currently existing tools can't run in that short amount of time<sup>[14][15]</sup>.

 Todo: Automating security tools in Jenkins,...